Staff Prep 01: Postgres Schema Design Under Constraints

 created_at TIMESTAMPTZ NOT NULL DEFAULT NOW() -- timezone-aware timestamp

-NUMERIC(12, 2) for money is non-negotiable.
-A FLOAT cannot exactly represent 0.1 in binary.
+NUMERIC(12, 2) for money is non-negotiable for me.
+A FLOAT can't exactly represent 0.1 in binary.
 Multiply that across millions of transactions and you get rounding errors that are nearly impossible to debug in production.

 Constraints as documentation and guards

-Database constraints are the last line of defence.
+Database constraints are your last line of defence.
 Application code has bugs.
 Migrations get run incorrectly.
-Direct SQL gets executed in emergencies.
-Constraints guarantee your invariants hold regardless of how data enters the database.
+Someone will run direct SQL during an incident.
+Constraints guarantee invariants hold no matter how the data got in.

 sql